-Table 12/1: Length and axial position of hub (13); tightening torques of mounting screws (10) and socket head cap screws (25); tightening torques of set screws to ISO 4029 for securing the hub of type 76 461..A03 brakes
+Table 12/1: Hub (13) dimensions; tightening torgues of mounting screws (10) and socket head cap screws (25)

-Using the mounting screws (10) (see offer drawing), screw the complete field coil system of the spring-applied single-disc brake to the flange (6).
-The M_A tightening torque specified for the mounting screws (10) (Table 12/1) must be strictly observed.
-After completion of these operations, remember to remove the locking screw (15) and screw it into the tapped hole provided for this purpose (see Fig. 7/1).
+Using the mounting screws (10) (see offer drawing), screw the complete field coil system of the spring-applied double-disc brake to the flange (6).
+Tighten the mounting screws (10) evenly in diametrically opposite sequence and make sure not to exceed the specified tightening torque (see Table 12/1).
+After completion of these operations, remember to remove the locking screw (15) and screw it into the tapped hole provided for this purpose.